Poodle Color Genetics

 *There are other genes that will add white markings to a dog, and most are untestable.
 These genes are generally known as irish white spotting or whitehead.
 It is possible for a dog that appears parti to test as SS.

+GG - two copies of progressive greying.
+A black dog will become silver and a brown dog will become silver beige. ee dogs may show some fading or may be unaffected.

 Gg - one copy of progressive greying.
-A black dog will become blue and a brown dog will become cafe au lait. ee dogs and sable / agouti dogs will be unaffected.
+A black dog will become blue and a brown dog will become cafe au lait. ee dogs may show some fading or may be unaffected.

-gg - two copies of progressive greying.
-A black dog will become silver and a brown dog will become silver beige. ee dogs and sable / agouti dogs will be unaffected.